-\See Appendix A for details regarding criteria for Administrative TIP amendments.
+^{}See Appendix A for details regarding criteria for Administrative TIP amendments.

-Milestone Procedure Public Notification Length of Public Date Comment Amendments to the Staff will bring TIP 6 days prior to A minimum of 7 days, TIP are frequently amendments to the Technical Committee beginning on the date necessary due to Technical Committee meeting of the Technical project changes for recommendation Committee meeting (scope, cost, etc). to the Policy Board for and ending at the approval.
-Public Policy Committee comment meeting opportunities will be available at both committee meetings.
+Milestone Procedure Public Notification Length of Public Date Comment Amendments to the Staff will bring TIP 6 days prior to A minimum of 7 days, TIP is frequently amendments to the Technical Committee beginning on the date necessary to amend Technical Committee meeting of the Technical the TIP because of and Policy Board for Committee meeting changes to projects approval.
+Public and ending at the within the document comment Policy Committee opportunities will be meeting available at both committee meetings.